Maple Bacon Jalapeno Pizza

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-This pizza is the perfect combination of sweet and savory, with a little kick from the jalapeno and a gooey 3-cheese blend to warm your insides.
+This Pizza of the Month is the perfect combination of sweet and savory, with a little kick from the jalapeno and a gooey 3-cheese blend to warm your insides.
 It’s so comforting and so simple to make on a cold winter’s night when you’re craving something a little extra special.
 With just 3 toppings and some pizza dough, sauce, and cheese, this maple bacon jalapeno pizza comes together in 30 minutes for an easy winter dinner.

-Maple Bacon Jalapeno Pizza Recipe Ingredients
+Maple Bacon Jalapeno Pizza Ingredients

 How To Make Maple Bacon Jalapeno Pizza